samply/beam/README.md

 ```

 #### Connecting to a socket request
-After the connection negotion above, the App can proceed to connect to the socket:
+After the connection negotiation above, the App can proceed to connect to the socket:

 Method: GET
 URL: `/v1/sockets/<socket_uuid>`